triestpa/Open-Cryptochat/README.md

 ```
 <br>

-The is the core server logic.
+This is the core server logic.
 Right now, all it will do is start a server and make all of the files in the local `/public` directory accessible to web clients.

-> In production, I would strongly recommend hosting your frontend code separately from the Node.js app, using battle-hardened server software such [Apache](https://httpd.apache.org/) and [Nginx](https://www.nginx.com/), or hosting the website on file storage service such as [AWS S3](https://aws.amazon.com/s3/).
+> In production, I would strongly recommend serving your frontend code separately from the Node.js app, using battle-hardened server software such [Apache](https://httpd.apache.org/) and [Nginx](https://www.nginx.com/), or hosting the website on file storage service such as [AWS S3](https://aws.amazon.com/s3/).
 For this tutorial, however, using the Express static file server is the simplest way to get the app running.

 ### 1.2 - Add Frontend

 Create a new directory called `public`.
-This is where we'll put all of the front-end web app code.
+This is where we'll put all of the frontend web app code.

 ##### 1.2.0 - Add HTML Template
 Create a new file, `/public/index.html`, and add these contents.